Man o' War Cove: Access

-There is a paid car park available 300 m away from the cove.
+There is a paid car park available 300 metres (330 yards) away from the cove.
 It is also connected to the South West Coast Path, so it is possible to park elsewhere along the trail and access the cove by foot.

+In popular culture

+Man o' War Cove was featured in the 2026 science fiction film Project Hail Mary, serving as the location for the alien school at which Ryan Gosling's character teaches.